Albert Nightingale

-Albert Nightingale (10 November 1923 – 27 February 2006) was a professional footballer who played as a striker for Sheffield United, Huddersfield Town, Blackburn Rovers and Leeds United.
+Albert Nightingale (10 November 1923 – 26 February 2006) was a professional footballer who played as an inside forward.
+He played in the Football League for Sheffield United, Huddersfield Town, Blackburn Rovers and Leeds United, making 346 league appearances in total.
+He won promotion to the First Division with Leeds United in the 1955–56 season, but retired from injury after playing once during the following season through injury.

-He died in 2006, aged 82.